brewmecoffee/brightdata-facebook-group-scrap/README.md

 # Facebook Group Data Collector

 A web application that facilitates data collection from Facebook groups using the Brightdata API.
-This tool allows users to collect data from multiple Facebook groups simultaneously, with support for date ranges and webhook notifications.
+This tool allows users to collect data from multiple Facebook groups simultaneously, with support for date-time ranges and webhook notifications.

 ## Features

-- Collect data from up to 10 Facebook groups simultaneously
+- Collect data from up to 100 Facebook groups simultaneously
-- Date range selection for each group
+- Date and time range selection for each group (in IST timezone)
+- Support for ISO 8601 timestamp format (YYYY-MM-DDTHH:mm:ss+05:30)
 - Real-time status monitoring
 - Webhook notifications for collection status updates
 - Download collected data in CSV format